espressif/idf-clion-plugin/README.md

 include_directories("src")
 ```

-* From Clion terminal go to the esp-idf home directory and run the export script
+* To export the environment variables for your development platform, open a CLion terminal and navigate to the `esp-idf` home directory.
+Then, run the appropriate export script:
-depending on which platform you are for windows powershell script `export.ps1` for mac and linux `export.sh`
+  - Windows: `export.ps1`
+  - macOS and Linux: `export.sh`
 * Now from the terminal you can use `idf.py` commands.
 * Set the target using the terminal in CLion `idf.py set-target esp32`
-* You can build and flash using the idf.py commands and if the configurations are
-right you will also see the launch configurations in the dropdown
-which you can use as mentioned in the [ Building Flashing and Serial Monitor ](#build_flash_monitor) section.
+* You can build and flash your project using the `idf.py` commands.
+If the configurations are correct, you will also see the launch configurations in the dropdown menu.
+These launch configurations can be used to build, flash, and debug your project.
+For more information, see  [ Building Flashing and Serial Monitor ](#build_flash_monitor) section.